Rod Walker: Saints left door open. Tom Brady closed it, effectively ending playoff hopes - NewsBreak

 NOLA.com

-Is Dennis Allen to blame for the Saints finding new ways to lose?
-Our crew weighs in.
+How did the Saints stumble all the way to 4-9?
+Here are the top reasons, as we see it.

-The New Orleans Saints are still mathematically alive in the NFC playoff race, but their chances of making the postseason are microscopic.
-How much of their 4-9 record is the result of poor coaching?.
-Our Saints coverage team huddled this week to discuss who’s to blame, among other topics:
+The New Orleans Saints have reached their bye week at 4-9.
+No one, certainly not local media, saw such a disappointing season coming three months ago.
+The Saints are still mathematically alive in the NFC playoff race, but their chances of making the postseason are microscopic.
+Regardless, they are assured of their first losing record in six years and are one loss away from assuring themselves of their worst finish since 2005, the Katrina season.

-Saints RB Mark Ingram suffered a knee injury that will likely end his season, report says

-New Orleans Saints running back Mark Ingram suffered a slight MCL tear Monday during the team's loss to the Tampa Bay Buccaneers in Florida, according to a report by NFL.com's Ian Rapoport.
-The injury will supposedly keep Ingram out of play for four to six weeks and therefore likely end...

 Comments / 0